 In what order do I teach the units and lessons?
 Is there a “right” way?

 You can teach the units and lessons in whatever order you see fit.
-You don’t need to teach everything included in the curriculum either.
-I recommend selecting the topics and lessons that are the most needed for your students at a given time.
+You don’t need to prepare everything included in the curriculum, either.
+I recommend selecting the topics and lessons most needed for your students at a given time.
 You know your students best, so go with your gut and meet them where they are.

-If you plan to use the complete curriculum, I recommend starting with emotional self-awareness first and then work your way through the units listed in the curriculum scope and sequence.
+If you plan to use the complete curriculum, I recommend starting with emotional self-awareness and then working through the units listed in the curriculum scope and sequence.

 I cannot even begin to explain how relieved I am to have found this resource.
 I have used recommended published SEL curriculums such as Second Step and they have not even begun to address the needs of my students.
 (As a general ed, first grade teacher, in a diverse title 1 school with a high population of ELLs… the needs of my students go beyond the average- ADHD, anxiety, PTSD, abuse, autism, etc.).
 I started off with “Self-Regulation” and it was perfect!
 Thank you so much!
 I bought this with my own money, without my principal’s consent, but once I started using it, and showed her how my students were using the language, vocabulary, and responding to the curriculum, she reimbursed me!
 Thank you so much.
 I am recommending it to all my fellow teachers and I hope they purchase it as well!